 - 1. The auditors' report expresses an unmodified opinion on the financial statements of Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. - 2.
 No significant deficiencies or material weaknesses were disclosed during the audit of the financial statements. - 3.
 No instances of noncompliance material to the financial statements of Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. were disclosed during the audit. - 4.
 No significant deficiencies or material weaknesses in internal control over major federal programs were disclosed during the audit. - 5.
 The auditors' report on compliance for the major federal award programs to Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. expresses an unmodified opinion. - 6.
 Audit findings that are required to be reported under 2 CFR Section 200.516 (a) are reported in this Schedule. - 7.
-The programs tested as major programs were the U. S. Department of Health and Human Services' Substance Abuse Block Grant, CFDA #93.959 and Community Mental Health Services Block Grant, CFDA #93.958. - 8.
+The programs tested as major programs were the U. S. Department of Health and Human Services' Substance Abuse Block Grant, CFDA #93.959 and Community Development Block Grant/State's Program, CFDA #14.228. - 8.
 The threshold for distinguishing between Type A and Type B programs was \$750,000. - 9.
-Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. qualifies as a low risk auditee.
+Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. does not qualify as a low risk auditee.